FRSH

 What did Freshworks CEO Dennis Woodside buy?

-Woodside purchased 125,000 shares at $7.95 on March 2, 2026, for a total outlay of $993,750 in a single open-market transaction, per Form 4 filings reviewed in this report.
-It was the largest open-market buy in the 90-day insider activity window by a significant margin.
+Woodside purchased 125,000 shares at $7.95 on March 2, 2026, for a total of $993,750 in a single open-market transaction, per Form 4 filings.
+It was the largest open-market buy in the 90-day insider activity window by a wide margin.

 Why is FRSH stock down in 2026?